 Until recently, published sound has been acquired by the British Library as physical objects, via voluntary deposit agreements with record labels.
 However, the transition to file-based distribution, coupled with the emergence of many different platforms and services offering sound recordings, requires a different approach.

-The Save our Sounds Digital Audio Collection project is designed to address this.
+Part of the Save our Sounds programme, the Digital Audio Collection project is designed to address this.
 Its primary aim is to acquire, for long term preservation and access, a broad coverage of audio to create a representative document of the UK’s audio publishing, underpinned by widespread voluntary deposit arrangements.

-To achieve this the British Library is taking the following measures:
+To achieve this, the project has the following objectives: